-Exeter 1031 Exchange Services, LLC serves as the Qualified Intermediary ("Accommodator") for Forward, Reverse, and Improvement 1031 Exchange transactions.
-Exeter Reverse 1031 Exchange Services, LLC serves as the Exchange Accommodation Titleholder when acquiring and holding, or "parking," legal title to property, is required.
-The Exeter Group of Companies is a nationwide provider of comprehensive 1031 Exchange services.
+Exeter 1031 Exchange Services, LLC serves as the Qualified Intermediary (also referred to as an Accommodator or Facilitator) for Forward, Reverse, and Improvement 1031 Exchange transactions.
+Exeter Asset Services Corporation serves as the Exchange Accommodation Titleholder when acquiring and holding or "parking" legal title to property is required.
+Exeter Trust Company serves as Trustee for 1031 Exchange Qualified Trust Accounts.